-Queensland Health have signed off on a list of approved options that allow for physical distancing in a range of unique environments including vessels, buses, boats, aircraft, gondolas and other vehicles.
+Queensland Health have signed off on a list of approved options for groups of 50+ that allow for physical distancing in a range of unique environments including vessels, buses, boats, aircraft, gondolas and other vehicles.

 What are the approved options?